-The Company has been and is involved in litigation from time to time and has received, in the past, letters from third parties alleging claims and claims have been made against it including those described under "Legal Proceedings".
+The Company has been and is involved in litigation from time to time and has received, in the past, letters from third parties alleging claims and claims have been made against it including those described under "Legal Proceedings" in the Company's AIF.
 Although litigation claims may ultimately prove to be without merit, they can be time-consuming and expensive to defend.
 There can be no assurance that third parties will not assert claims against the Company in the future or that any such assertion will not result in costly litigation, or a requirement that the Company enter into costly settlement arrangements.
 There can be no assurance that such arrangements will be available on reasonable terms, or at all.
-Due to the inherent uncertainties of litigation, it is not possible to predict the outcome or determine the amount of any potential losses of the law suits referenced under "Legal Proceedings" and any other claims to which the Company may be subject.
+Due to the inherent uncertainties of litigation, it is not possible to predict the outcome or determine the amount of any potential losses or the success of any claim of any law suit referenced under "Legal Proceedings" in the AIF and any other claims to which the Company may be subject.
 In addition, there is no assurance that the Company will be successful in a litigation matter.
 Any of these events may have a material adverse effect on the Company's business, financial condition and results of operations.
-See "Legal Proceedings".
+See "Legal Proceedings" in the AIF.
 The Company's policy is to comply with all applicable laws.
-However, the Company may also be subject to regulatory risk in the markets in which it operates.
-Regulatory investigations, if any, can continue for several years, and depending on the jurisdiction and type of proceeding can result in administrative or civil or criminal penalties that could have a material adverse effect on the Company's profitability (even where the Company is innocent, investigations can be expensive to defend).
+However, the Company may also be subject to regulatory risk in the markets in which it operates (for example, antitrust and competition regulatory authorities, tax authorities, anti-bribery and corruption authorities, cybersecurity risk).
+Regulatory investigations, if any, can continue for several years, and depending on the jurisdiction and type of proceeding can result in administrative or civil or criminal penalties that could have a material adverse effect on the Company's profitability or operations (even where the Company is innocent, investigations can be expensive to defend).
 Additionally, the Company could be subject to other consequences including reputational damage, which could have a material adverse effect on the Company.